Coronavirus and Your Eyeglasses

 Other products you should stay away from include ammonia, bleach, or anything with high concentrations of acid, such as lemon juice or vinegar, which can damage lens coatings and some eyewear materials.

-Eyes Over Florence Eye Clinic and Corona Virus, Glasses, Eye Health in Florence, Carolina
+Eyes Over Florence Eye Clinic and Corona Virus, Glasses, Eye Health in Florence, South Carolina

 Many eye diseases can be quickly and easily diagnosed during a comprehensive eye exam.
 If you were diagnosed with an eye disease, such as Cataracts, Glaucoma, Macular degeneration, Diabetic retinopathy, or Dry eye, you may be overwhelmed by the diagnosis and confused about what happens next.
 Will you need medications or surgery – now or in the future?
 Our Florence eye doctor has prepared the following answers to your questions about eye disease.